DDLund/Web-Scraping-with-Beautiful-Soup/README.md

 elements that are irrelevant to migrating the content, such as banner and foot elements.
 This webscraping code has a simple version that scrapes all content and transferes it to a docx file,and a more advanced algorithm that looks for relevant elements that have the marks of "content", and only scraped those elements.
 The docx file becomes a sort of organized repository for the site content, allowing the content to be migrated to the new site with greater ease.
-When the content is copied, each website wil be separated with a heading, and the copied content will keep the line types (heading 1,2,3, numbered or bullet lists, parahraph, etc.)
+When the content is copied, each webpage wil be separated with a heading.